Carrie Williams

 Caroline "Carrie" M. Williams (née Edwards) (c.
-1866 – January 22, 1930) was an African-American educator in the U.S. state of West Virginia.
+1866 – January 22, 1930) was an African American educator in West Virginia in the United States.
 Williams fought and won a significant 1898 civil rights case, Williams v.
 Board of Education of Fairfax District, which upheld West Virginia's law requiring equal school terms, and established equal pay for teachers regardless of their race.

 Early life

 Edwards was born in Chillicothe, Ohio circa 1866, the daughter of Jacob and Rachel Edwards.
 Edwards taught as a schoolteacher in Ohio before relocating to West Virginia, where she continued teaching.
 On November 20, 1889, she married Abraham L. Williams, a coal miner, in Thomas in Tucker County, West Virginia.
 Williams and her husband had nine children: May, Nevada, Robert, Russell, Irving, Ethel, Josephine, Juanita, and Wendell Phillips.

 Williams v.
 Board of Education of Fairfax District

 Employment at Coketon Colored School

 In 1892, while 26 years old and pregnant with her third child, Williams was hired by the Board of Education of Fairfax District to teach at the two-room Coketon Colored School in the mining community of Coketon.
 Coketon was located along the western side of North Fork Blackwater River on the Western Maryland Railway, within Tucker County's Fairfax District.
 The community was established by the Davis Coal and Coke Company of Henry Gassaway Davis for the purposes of producing coke for the coal mines of nearby Thomas; the company's headquarters were also located here.
 The influx of timber workers and coal miners between 1890 and 1900 doubled Tucker County's population from 6,459 people to 13,433.
-The increased population included the county's African-American population, which increased from 183 in 1890 to 253 in 1900; the majority of the county's African-American population resided in Coketon.
+The increased population included the county's African American population, which increased from 183 in 1890 to 253 in 1900; the majority of the county's African American population resided in Coketon.